 Coffee Bars - If you want to start your day off right or require a mid-day pick-me-up or you just want to escape reality for a bit with a good cup of joe, there are several local coffee bars to explore around the city that will pretty much knock your socks off.
 Try a macchiato at Temple Coffee Roasters, The matcha latte at Old Soul Co., an iced white mocha at Chocolate Fish Coffee Roasters or a cappuccino from Pachamama.
 No matter your choice, there’s one thing for sure, coffee makes life and Sacramento better.

 DOCO - Downtown Commons, or DOCO for short, is a hub for community activity and hosts hundreds of events year-round.
 Located adjacent to Golden 1 Center, it is a one-stop shop for dining, playing, and a little retail therapy.
-Be sure to start at the Kimpton Sawyer hotel and pick up a Traveler Perk Card from the front desk to receive shopping and dining discounts from participating businesses.
 You’ll find plenty of restaurants serving fantastic farm-to-fork meals as well as local shops to pick up that perfect souvenir for your loved one.

 Enchambered Escape Room – Recently voted Sacramento’s number 1 escape room, Enchambered creates real-life escape games where teams are locked into custom-built environments with many mysteries and puzzles that are both challenging and entertaining to solve.
 With a variety of themes and difficulties, your team will definitely appreciate the attention to detail that designers took from a crazy idea and turned into a reality.
 Either way, everyone will enjoy the escape Enchambered provides.